A complete guide to IT service catalog: Examples, best practices

 An effective service catalog should resonate with the organization's brand and operational nuances.
 This involves:

-Tailored Interfaces: Design the catalog that aligns with the brand aesthetics and is user-centric.
+Tailored interfaces: Design the catalog that aligns with the brand aesthetics and is user-centric.

 For a holistic catalog:

-Engage Departments: Garner inputs from various departments that will utilize the catalog.
+Engage departments: Garner inputs from various departments that will utilize the catalog.
 This ensures inclusivity of services and fosters organization-wide buy-in.

 Employee training and rollout